 2. Purpose.
 To prevent damage to the public image of Business Professionals of America, Minnesota Association, College Division.
 When email goes out from the College Division, the general public will tend to view that message as an official policy statement from the College Division.

 3. Prohibited Use.
-The College Division email system shall not be used for the creation or distribution ofof any disruptive or offensive messages, including but not limited to offensive messages or references about race, gender, hair color, disabilities, age, sexual orientation, pornography, religious beliefs and practices, political beliefs, or national origin.
+The College Division email system shall not be used for the creation or distribution of any disruptive or offensive messages, including but not limited to offensive messages or references about race, gender, disabilities, age, sexual orientation, pornography, religious beliefs and practices, political beliefs, or national origin.
 Persons who receive any emails with this content from any College Division employee, student officer, or director should report the matter to the Executive Director immediately.

 4. Personal Use.
 Personal use of College Division email is not permitted.
 Sending chain letters or joke emails from a College Division email account is prohibited.
 Virus or other malware warnings and mass mailings from the College Division shall be approved by the Executive Director before sending.
 These restrictions also apply to the forwarding of mail received by a College Division employee, student officer, or director.